 Fleece: Length is usually around 5 inches long.
 The Fleece coat texture should be light and silky quite similar to that of an Angora goat.
 Appearing "to contain a silky lanolin", the fleece coat can be from loosely waved giving an almost straight appearance to deeply waved.
 Kemp is often found around the eyes and topline.
 The absence of kemp is highly prized.
 Fleece coats rarely if ever shed.
 A slight shedding may occur and may be determined to the degree of wavy / curly.
 The less curly, the more chance of slight shedding.
 During the age of 8-12 months, during the adolescent/maturing time you will need to groom your fleece every week.
 After this "transition" period, the coat will settle down and maintenance will return to normal, requiring a comb out every 3-4 weeks.
 The fleece coat has been found to be allergy friendly.

-Wool: Coats are more dense to the feel like a sheep's wool.
+Wool: Coats are more dense to the feel, like a sheep's wool.
 The "Ideal" wool coat should "hang" in loose hollow spirals.
 Most wool coats are still exhibiting a good texture but take the appearance of a Spring not a Spiral.
-The sprung wool coat is not desirable.
+The spring wool coat is not desirable.
 A thick (dense) coat is also not desirable.
 The Australian Labradoodle has a single coat.
 Both the Fleece and the Wool coat should naturally grow in "staples" and be of a soft texture.
 Both the "Ideal" Fleece and Wool coats spin successfully.
-Hair coats (Hair texture that shed) is a fault and are undesirable.
+Hair coats (Hair texture that sheds) is a fault and is undesirable.
 It is extremely rare for a wool coat to shed, and is the preferred coat type for families with severe allergies.
 To keep the wool coat long and flowing will require more maintenance.
 The wool coat looks beautiful cut shorter and is very easy to maintain.
 Grooming and a trim or clip three or four times a year is all that is required to keep the short wool coat looking great.

 Courtesy of A.C.L.A.